HarryXiong24/vue-mobile-template-example/README.md

-# Vue-ts-rem-start
+# vue-mobile-template

 ## Description

-Vue-cli4, Typescript startup template, use rem adaptation.
+A mobile App template used by Vue, Typescript and Muse-UI.

 ## Project setup